jorgefandinno/eclingo-benchmark-docker/eclingo-docker/eclingo-benchmark/benchmarks/eclingo/action-reversibility/README.md

-This directory contains encodings and instances for the action-reversability problems.
+This directory contains encodings and instances for the action-reversibility problems.

 Run as follows